 The ACT Legislative Assembly has a number of standing committees.
 One of those is for transport and discussed active travel at the last Estimates 2020-21.

-Molonglo 3 East is in an early stage of planning.
-Molonglo 3 East is a large fenced paddock.
-In the Planning Design Framework the ACT Government outlines what it does and does not want, with plenty of space left in the middle.Continue reading “Ring fencing Molonglo 3”
+Molonglo 3 East is in an early stage of planning and the significance easily missed driving by.
+In the Planning Design Framework the ACT Government outlines what it does and does not want, however, the intention is to leave plenty of space for good urban planning.

 The Romans built a bridge, marched across the Rhine River, beat up the barbarians and then marched back again, destroying the bridge on the way.
-All part of a good weekend’s work.
-It served to remind the barbarians that they were not safe!Continue reading “Urban planning: we think like mayflies”
+All part of a good weekends work.
+It served to remind the barbarians that they were not safe.